aboutsummaryrefslogtreecommitdiff

 Cookies setup (cookies.json)

-Place a cookies.json file in the project root (or pass --cookies <path>). \ The file is a flat JSON object: cookie name → cookie value.
+Place a cookies.json file in the current working directory or config directory (or pass --cookies <path>). \ The file is a flat JSON object: cookie name → cookie value.

 Example: